 This post may contain affiliate links.
 Please read our disclosure policy.

-Life gets busy and mason Jar Salads are an easy way to simplify meals.
+Life gets busy and Mason Jar Salads are an easy way to simplify meals.
 This is the ultimate jar salads guide with 6 amazing recipes, 100+ mix-and-match ingredients, plus all the tips and ideas for make-ahead salads.
 Prep salad ingredients in bulk, layer into jars, and eat salads all week long!

 🥗 These portable salads are perfect for busy lifestyles.
 Prepare multiple salads on Sunday and grab one each morning for lunch.
 The mason jar format makes them incredibly convenient for work, school, travel, or just a busy mom life!